 Query Engine

 When you add a new data source to EdgeSet, you must restart the query engine in order for EdgeSet to connect to the data source and map the data into the catalog.

-Navigating to the Engine menu will show you statistics about the query engine, such as the number of running and queued queries.
+Clicking on the ratio1 next to the user menu will show you statistics about the query engine, such as the number of running and queued queries.

 No user queries have run on this EdgeSet server yet